LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Calling Prolog user-defined plain predicates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Prolog user-defined plain predicates can be called from within objects
+Prolog user-defined plain predicates can be called from within objects or
-or categories by using the :ref:`control_external_call_1` compiler bypass
+categories by sending the corresponding message to ``user``.
-control construct.
 For example:

 ::

    foo :-
        ...,
-       {bar},
+       user::bar,
        ...

-A better alternative is to use the :ref:`directives_uses_2` directive and
+In alternative, we can use the :ref:`directives_uses_2` directive and write:
-write:

 ::